-Gustavus Adolphus was nicknamed the Lion of the North.
-He made Sweden a top European power.
-And he was instrumental in helping the Protestants turn the tide against the Catholics in the Thirty Years War.
-Because of his innovative tactics on the battlefield, he's considered by many the Father of Modern Warfare.
+Gustavus Adolphus was nicknamed the "Lion of the North."
+He made Sweden one of Europe's top powers, and was instrumental in helping the Protestants turn the tide against the Catholics in the Thirty Years' War.
+Because of his innovative tactics on the battlefield, he's considered by many the "father of modern warfare."

 For a glimpse at the splendor of Sweden's former power, step into the Royal Armory.
-While fearsome on the battlefield, armor had ceremonial value as well.
+While fearsome on the battlefield, armor had a ceremonial value as well.
 These pieces must have dazzled viewers back in the 1600s — that was the point.
 The fine workmanship elevates tools of war to an art form.
-The same lavish attention to protection and style was also given to horses.
+The same lavish attention to both protection and style was also given to horses.

 The Swedish royal family kept up with their counterparts elsewhere in Europe.
 Four centuries of coronation and royal wedding wear take you from the time of Gustavus Adolphus — this is his fine suit — through the ages.
 This 1766 wedding dress of Queen Sofia was designed to cleverly show off her fabulous wealth.
 And the dress — with its extravagant material — seems even wider when compared to her 20-inch corseted waist.
-And for a coronation, everyone puts on their finest jewels.
-In 1607, the new king wore this and his horse wore that.

-The most scenic way to get there is the way the royals once did, by boat.
+The Royal Palace, which contains this museum and several others, is one of Europe's biggest.
+While it's technically the royal family's official residence, they actually live outside of town at Drottningholm Palace.
+The most scenic way to get there is the way the royals once did: by boat.
 We're cruising up Lake Maleren.
 This relaxing voyage is a delight, revealing more dimensions of this city of lakes, parks, and islands.

-The décor pushed the notion of a divine monarch.
+The decor pushed the notion of a divine monarch.
 But the king was long challenged by a strong parliament and, today, Sweden's royalty is a modern constitutional monarchy.

-The ball room hosted grand occasions.
-The bed room was a kind of theater where the monarch would be ceremonially dressed as noble would slip on his leotards.
+The ballroom hosted formal occasions.
+The bedroom was a kind of theater where the monarch would be ceremonially dressed as nobles would help him slip into his leotards.
 The lavish library illustrated the royal commitment to education in the 18th century.
+The palace's Baroque theater takes you back 200 years.
 And as in palaces throughout Europe, Roman busts implied at least symbolic connections with the Roman Empire in order to substantiate and legitimize royal power.

 Originally the entire city was contained on this island.
 Today, Stockholm's old town — or Gamla Stan — is popular with locals and visitors alike.
 The town square, called Stortorget, was once an important commercial center.
 Now, it's simply a favored place to relax and enjoy the Swedish good life.

 Medieval Stockholm was a trading center, busy with merchants from foreign lands.
-The German Church, rocketing heavenward, reminded all of the power of the Germans in this part of Europe.
+The German Church, rocketing heavenward, reminded all of the power of Germans in this part of Europe.